zys2020/overleaf-toolkit/README.md

 $ git clone git@github.com:zys2020/overleaf-toolkit.git ./overleaf-toolkit
 $ cd overleaf-toolkit/lib
 $ docker-compose -p overleaf -f docker-compose.overleaf.yml up -d  # backward end

+# install all kinds of packages used in the academic writing in the TeXLive
+$ docker exec sharelatex tlmgr install scheme-full
+$ docker exec sharelatex tlmgr path add
 ```
 It will take a long time to install packages used in daily academic writing.
+Therefore, recommend to install necessary packages manually and then install a full version
 # Previous Guidelines

 ## Getting Started